green-fox-academy/bp-summer-camp-2018/update-blog-project.md

 - Append the whole thing after or before the existing posts

 ## Optional
+- Placing the posts from JavaScript
-- Create an array that contains the data of the initial posts:
+  - Create an array that contains the data of the initial posts
+  - Remove the initial posts from the HTML
+  - Create an HTML element *for each* post object in the `initialData` array and append them into the containing element
 ```javascript
 let initialData = [
   {